 Choosing the Right Tile for the Floor

 In most cases, wall tiles aren’t appropriate for the floor, for a variety of reasons.
 They may be more slippery or less water resistant than a floor tile needs to be.
-Glass wall tiles, like these luxurious tiles in white and shades of blue, are generally too fragile for the floor.
+Glass wall tiles are generally too fragile for the floor.
 But the good news is that with all of the flooring options available, you shouldn’t have too much trouble finding a floor tile that you love and which suits your decor vision.

 Floor tiles are made from either ceramic, porcelain, or stone.
 Ceramic tiles are typically softer and less resistant to wear, while porcelain and stone tiles are generally very dense and extremely durable on the floor.